wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/introduction-to-winautomation/includes/6-winautomation-features.md

 A control can be a button, a link, a text that needs filling in and so on, which are associated with the relevant WinAutomation step.

-Controls that are chosen to interact with different applications that the Automation is accessing while executing, can be saved.
+Controls that are chosen to interact with different applications that the Automation is accessing while running, can be saved.

 This is based on the automation flow.